 The data for type of reported maltreatment is collected by Fostering Court Improvement.
 Of the 3,106 maltreatment reports in Nebraska, 14.9% were substantiated by DHHS.
-For your team, of the 259 reports of maltreatment, 8 (3.1%) were substantiated by DHHS.
+For your team, there were no maltreatment reports in 2013.
 Reports that are substantiated by DHHS have evidence of maltreatment.
 Your team can use this data to track the number of maltreatment reports substantiated by DHHS and explore what can be done to improve this number.